Quantization of the higher Berry curvature and the higher Thouless pump: 1d higher Berry quantization

 In the physics literature, such 2-cocycles are called 2-form gauge fields and define a connection on a line bundle gerbe over $M$ \cite{murray2007introduction}.
-Its curvature determines a class in $H^3(M,\ZZ)$.
-The existence of such a cocycle for a family of states $(\psi,\derG)$ with $d b_a$ coinciding with the pull-back of $\omega^{(3)}$ implies quantization of $[\omega^{(3)}/2 \pi \sqrt {-1}]$.
+The existence of such a cocycle with $d b_a= \omega^{(3)}|_{U_a}$ implies quantization of $[\omega^{(3)}/2 \pi i]$ \cite{WZWreview,BrylLoop}.